danog/MadelineProtoDocs/docs/API_docs/constructors/contact.md

 ---
-title: contact
+title: "contact"
-description: A contact of the current user that is registered in the system.
+description: "A contact of the current user that is registered in the system."
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: contact